solana-labs/solana/docs/src/developing/plugins/geyser-plugins.md

 ---
-title: Plugins
+title: Geyser Plugins
 ---

 ## Overview

 Validators under heavy RPC loads, such as when serving getProgramAccounts calls, can fall behind the network.
-To solve this problem, the validator has been enhanced to support a plugin mechanism through which the information about accounts and slots can be transmitted to external data stores such as relational databases, NoSQL databases or Kafka.
+To solve this problem, the validator has been enhanced to support a plugin mechanism, called a "Geyser" plugin, through which the information about accounts, slots, blocks, and transactions can be transmitted to external data stores such as relational databases, NoSQL databases or Kafka.
 RPC services then can be developed to consume data from these external data stores with the possibility of more flexible and targeted optimizations such as caching and indexing.
 This allows the validator to focus on processing transactions without being slowed down by busy RPC requests.

 This document describes the interfaces of the plugin and the referential plugin implementation for the PostgreSQL database.